The Current State of the Google Search Appliance (GSA) Migration Planning

 In general, regardless of which search engine your organization will use to replace the GSA, attention to content processing capabilities would be among the most critical areas in migration preparation, deployment, and post-migration improvements.

-To address this challenge, we have developed the Search Technologies' Enterprise Search StackTM (ST Search StackTM) – a full enterprise search solution built around Elasticsearch (or Solr).
-With advanced capabilities for content processing, a range of connectors, and the ability to scale and integrate with analytics solutions, the ST Search StackTM provides a cost-effective and powerful replacement for the GSA.
+To address the content processing challenge encountered with many search products, we have developed the Search Technologies' GSA Replacement Solution – a full enterprise search solution built around Elasticsearch, our technology assets, and other complementary technologies.
+Our technology assets, with advanced capabilities for content processing, a range of connectors, and the ability to scale and integrate with analytics applications, can complement Elasticsearch (or other search engines) to deliver a cost-effective and powerful replacement for the GSA.